ast-fortiss-tum/perturbation-drive/README.md

 Read the README in the `perturbationdrive/` directory for more details on performing standalone image perturbations.

+## Minimal perturbation examples

+An example script for running stand-alone perturbations is provided in `perturbation-drive/test_standalone_perturbations.py`

+And example script for running the perturbation manager is provided in `perturbation-drive/test_perturbation_manager.py`

 ## Benchmarking Self-Driving Cars

 The benchmarking is performed by the `PerturbationDrive` class.
 This class can perform either offline evaluation of a dataset, perform a grid search over the entire search space, or simulate a list of specific scenarios.